norton120/pirate_baby/content/posts/generative_driven_design.md

 The fundamental flaw in the Doctor-Patient  strategy is that it approaches the codebase as a single-layer corpus, serialized documentation from which to generate completions.
 In reality, software is non-linear and multidimensional - less like a research paper and more like our aforementioned mystery novel.
 No matter how large the context window or effective the embedding model, agentic tools disambiguated from the architectural design of a codebase will always devolve into bot rot.

 How can GenAI powered workflows be equipped with the context and agency required to automate the process of automation?
-The answer stems from two well-established concepts in software engineering.
+The answer stems from ideas found two well-established concepts in software engineering.

 ### TDD